 - As the financial resources gained through the collection of membership fees from all IFSA members is not sufficient for the running of the association, there is the need for additional fundraising activities.
 Such additional funding resources can be governmental support, donations from private persons or public institutions, sponsoring contracts or the Supporting Membership. - In cooperation with the Fundraising commission, the Treasurer has to make efforts to establish contracts between IFSA and the external partner for a sustainable funding of our activities.
 These activities mainly consist of the gathering of information about eligible funding sources, the contact making with partners and the permanent maintenance of established contacts.
 That normally means a lot of internet inquiries, e-mailing, personal contact making and writing of letters as well as to do all necessary follow-up activities such as making a lot of phone calls to possible partners.
-To make a professional fundraising, special knowledge should be gained through taking part in fundraising related seminars, reading of instructions for fundraising and by utilizing the experience of former IFSA Officials. - The fundraising is actually the most time consuming part of the whole job, can be exhausting and frustrating but also means to get a lot of experience in how to maintain business contacts.

-I suggest to delegate most of the tasks to Head of Fundraising commission who has similar Job Description regarding this issue.
-Don't try to do anything for yourself ©
+To make a professional fundraising, special knowledge should be gained through taking part in fundraising related seminars, reading of instructions for fundraising and by utilizing the experience of former IFSA Officials.
+The Treasurer should be concerned about how IFSA's long term fundrasising strategy and new sources of external funding affects IFSA's annual budget as well as its non-profit status. - The fundraising part can actually be the most time consuming part of the whole job.
+It can be exhausting and frustrating but also means to get a lot of experience in how to maintain business contacts.
+It is suggested to delegate most of the tasks to Head of Fundraising commission who has a similar Job Description regarding this issue.